Rothamsted/graphdb-benchmarks/results/README.md

   * Hardware: MacBook Pro, 2.9 GHz Intel Core i7, 16GB RAM
   * Both the servers and the client (this package) are run on the same computer, thus network latency is minimsed
   * Only one server at a time is on while running a test of a given type (Neo4j/Virtuoso)

 ## Test approach

   * For each database (Neo4/Virtuoso) a number of query typed is tested (see below).
 For each query type  a Cypher and a SPARQL version were written, aiming at keeping the same or very similar semantics, as well as similar graph patterns and other language constructs known to affect the database performance (e.g., filters, `ORDER BY` clauses).

   * Queries were written cosidering:
   	* the typical query needs for our data
   	* the aim to test particular query language operations and features
-  	* taking example from existing benchmarks (e.g., TODO)
+  	* taking example from existing benchmarks (e.g., `nestAg`)
   	* Certain queries are instantiated with parameters at each execution (e.g., `joinFilter` retrieves proteins by name, the name is a required parameter).
 For those cases, files with predefined parameter valued were prepared (taking values from the database).
 Every time the query has to be executed, a value is picked randomly and injected into the query.
+    * Queries were written by first defining a data retrieval goal and then writing an implementation in both Cypher and SPARQL matching the goal as much as possible.
+Moreover, the respective language constructs we have used are chosen trying to replicate similar graph pattern structures and similar database engine challenges (e.g., [2union1Nest](src/main/assembly/resources/cypher/0130_2union1Nest.cypher) could be written by replicating branches, rather than unifying them with multiple WITH clauses, but the result would be significantly different than the corresponding SPARQL and would not contain the nested unions that the query is supposed to test).

   * There are two test types: [Cypher](../src/main/java/uk/ac/rothamsted/rdf/benchmarks/CypherProfiler.java) and [Sparql](../src/main/java/uk/ac/rothamsted/rdf/benchmarks/SparqlProfiler.java), which are run separately.
 	Every test type is based on the procedure:

     1. The Database server is started
     1. A number of predefined iterations (usually a few thousands) are run, for each iteration:
       1. a query is randomly selected from the set of competence ([Cypher](../src/main/assembly/resources/cypher), or [SPARQL](src/main/assembly/resources/sparql))
       1. if it's a parametric query, a random parameter is chosen (see above)
       1. the query is run, the execution time is tracked.
 We track the time going from when the query string is sent to